 TigerVPN offers the following pricing plans:

-- Hero Tiger (annual plan; 7.83 $ per month) – Comes with StickyPassword Premium, Shimo VPN Manager, and up to 5 simultaneous connections;
+- 3-year plan; 2.75 EUR per month – Comes with StickyPassword Premium, Shimo VPN Manager, and up to 5 simultaneous connections;

 TigerVPN also comes with a free trial allowing you to test the service and determine whether it fits your needs.
 You can spend up to 500 MB after which your service will be blocked and you will be prompted to upgrade to a paid plan.
 The company states that they never sell test accounts and that you shouldn’t purchase them if offered.